rwgk/numba/docs/source/cuda/memory.rst

 1. Resource deallocation API may cause the device to synchronize; thus, breaking any asynchronous execution.
-Deferring the deallocation could avoid latency in performance critical code section.
+Deferring the deallocation could avoid latency in performance critical code sections.
 2. Some deallocation errors may cause all the remaining deallocations to fail.
    Continued deallocation errors can cause critical errors at the CUDA driver level.
 In some cases, this could mean a segmentation fault in the CUDA driver.
-In the worst case, this could cause the system GUI to freeze and could only recover with a system reset.
+In the worst case, this could cause the system GUI to freeze and the only way to recover may be a system reset.
 When an error occurs during a deallocation, the remaining pending deallocations are cancelled.
 Any deallocation error will be reported.
-When the process is terminated, the CUDA driver is able to release all allocated resources by the terminated process.
+When the process is terminated, the CUDA driver is able to release all resources allocated by the terminated process.

 The deallocation queue is flushed automatically as soon as the following events